mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 The other popular Go authentication solution is [authboss](https://github.com/volatiletech/authboss).
 It meets all my requirements, but the documentation is pretty sparse.
 I discovered that was [an intentional choice the author made](authboss-support.png) to limit support requests.

 I spent an afternoon trying to implement a simple web app with authboss, but I [couldn't even get the basics working](https://github.com/mtlynch/authboss-minimal/pull/6/files).
-The more I learned about authboss, the less matched what I wanted.
+The more I learned about authboss, the less it matched what I wanted.
 It seems to expect integrators to use authboss not only for authentication but also for page rendering and URL path routing, which is more than I want an auth library to handle.

 Now, I'm trying to create my own reusable authentication library.
 I'm not trying to make it a popular open-source package, just something that saves me from copy/pasting a bunch of auth code across all of my hobby projects.

 So far, all it can do is [check if a user's password is correct](https://github.com/mtlynch/screenjournal/blob/02b1c3cdce132380f3f219c924481d88dc198b3b/auth/simple/authenticator.go).
 It's not reusable yet because the client still [has to create the password hash](https://github.com/mtlynch/screenjournal/blob/02b1c3cdce132380f3f219c924481d88dc198b3b/auth/auth.go) &mdash; and I want that to be the auth library's job.

-Developing a resuable authentication library is an interesting challenge because it forces me to use Go features I don't normally use.
+Developing a reusable authentication library is an interesting challenge because it forces me to use Go features I don't normally use.
 It also stretches my architecture skills because I have to weigh tradeoffs between the library simplifying things vs. being more flexible to different forms of authentication.

 ## Wrap up